2 – Waterproof connectorized cables, 6 foot, with stubs, or 12-foot cable soldered as needed; 4-wire, 18 gauge,

 There are two 10m bolts that hold the tub in at the bottom left and right ledges.
 All the other bolts can be left in, as they hold the cabin filter.
 (The video shows two additional bolts being removed from the side of the ledges, but they can be left in).
 Release the two plastic locking snaps in the front and remove the tub, while pushing the wires and rubber gasket out.

-On my refreshed Model S (RWD), there was a hole in the firewall sealed with a black grommet.
+You may elect to use the Plaid option above, but we show how we did it on my refreshed Model S (RWD), as there was a hole I could access in the firewall, sealed with a black grommet.
 It is located about 10” down from the windshield and a few inches from the side of the car.
 It was partly covered by an aluminum foil sheet that I folded back.
+I think it was intended for a drain line for cars equipped with the pano roof.

 Remove the grommet.
 Remove the front passenger door sill plate.
 The cable with the connector attached will fit through the hole and through a second hole about an inch in that comes out just above the passenger cabin fuse box.